-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î ✓ The whole school uses a 'dyslexic friendly' approach to teaching and learning, where differentiated teaching and outcomes are used to ensure the progress of all pupils. ✓ The lessons are carefully planned to include clear stages, regular progress checks and different learning styles. ✓ Different level groupings are identified in Upper Key Stage 2; pupils are made aware that for some of the morning they will be taught in these groups. ✓ Learning Objectives are displayed and discussed using 'WALT' (We Are Learning To) ✓ Differentiated success criteria are developed, displayed and discussed ✓ Class teachers and teaching assistants share information and lesson plans to ensure that pupils with SEND have targeted support and provision. ✓ Teaching assistants/class teachers work with small groups to: Ensure understanding Facilitate learning Encourage independence ✓ Independent pupil learning is supported by the use of technology, for example: iPads Laptops Dictaphones Talking Tins. ✓ When required, personalised and highly differentiated work is provided enabling independent learning. ✓ One-to-one support is in place for students who need more intensive support, e.g. for those with physical disabilities, sensory loss, speech and language difficulties, autism, severe literacy difficulties/dyslexia etc. ✓ Learning Passports and reviews track individual targets and progress. ✓ Advice and guidance is sought from outside agencies to inform and enhance teaching and learning, which includes Outreach from Nancealverne, EP, Behaviour service, Hearing and Visual advisers, Autism Team,
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ✓ The whole school uses a 'dyslexic friendly' approach to teaching and learning, where differentiated teaching and outcomes are used to ensure the progress of all pupils. ✓ The lessons are carefully planned to include clear stages, regular progress checks and different learning styles. ✓ Different level groupings are identified in Upper Key Stage 2, pupils are made aware that for some of the morning they will be taught in these groups. ✓ Learning Objectives are displayed and discussed using 'Walt' (We Are Learning To) ✓ Differentiated success criteria are displayed and discussed with the pupils. ✓ Students work should be regularly marked with purple pen.
+Pupils receive effective oral and written feedback - identifying what went well and the next steps forward to make it even better. ✓ Literacy/Maths is a priority for all staff: key skills and terms are displayed in all ✓ Class teachers and teaching assistant share information and lesson plans to ensure that pupils with SEND have targeted support and provision. ✓ Teaching assistants/class teachers work with small groups to: Ensure understanding Facilitate learning Encourage independence Keep pupils on task. ✓ If the class teacher is working with a small group the teaching assistant supports the class with tasks already set by the teacher. ✓ Independent pupil learning is supported by the use of technology, for example: Laptops Netbooks Dictaphones Talking Tins.
+Ask Paula ✓ Class teachers plan the deployment of other adults in their classroom to ensure that all pupils, including those with SEND, get their fair share of ✓ When required, personalised and highly differentiated work is provided enabling independent learning. ✓ One-to-one support is in place for students who need more intensive support, e.g. for those with physical disabilities, sensory loss, speech and language difficulties, autism, severe literacy difficulties/dyslexia etc. ✓ I.E.Ps and reviews track individual targets and progress. ✓ Advice and guidance is sought from outside agencies to inform and enhance teaching and learning, which includes Outreach from Nancealverne, EP, Behaviour service, Hearing and Visual advisers, Autism Team, Dyslexia Team, Speech and Language, O.T.

-- with the pupils through the use of rubrics. - ✓ Students work is be regularly marked with purple pen.
-Pupils receive effective oral and written feedback. - ✓ Literacy/Maths is a priority for all staff: key skills and terms are displayed in all classrooms and are regularly discussed with all pupils. - ✓ Alternative ways of recording are used and encouraged across the curriculum. - Pupils are encouraged to become independent learners and to take responsibility for their own leanning. - ✓ Timetables, written and visual, are displayed in the classrooms. - ✓ Classes have effective rewards systems in place linked to the wholeschool rewards and sanctions systems.
+- classrooms and are regularly discussed with all pupils. - ✓ Alternative ways of recording are used if required. - ✓ Pupils are encouraged to become independent learners and to challenge themselves. - ✓ Timetables, written and visual are displayed in the classrooms. - Classes have rewards systems in place.